matortheeternal/mod-picker/README.md

 A web application which helps users to pick mods to use in Bethesda Games such as Skyrim and Fallout 4.

 ## How to install
+You will be installing a Vagrant Box that will make sure you have all the things necessary to contribute!
+Once it is installed, you should always have an up-to-date environment that won't depend on you downloading, installing, and configuring everything yourself.
+This makes it easier for us to troubleshoot problems too, especially for Windows machines.

+You can read more about Vagrant here: [vagrant](https://www.vagrantup.com/).
+Suffice it to say that it will create a VM for you that runs the development environment locally for you.

 ### Windows Machines
 If you are running on Windows, you will need GitBash.
 You can download it from here: [git](https://git-scm.com/download/win)

+Once you've installed GitBash, VirtualBox and Vagrant, run all of the commands below through GitBash.

 ### Virtualbox
 Install VirtualBox if you don't have it: